ayagabbish/BiruniVerse/README.md

 <p align="center">
   <img src="logo.PNG" alt="BiruniVerse Logo" width="300"/>

->  This repository documents the technical design, engineering processes, and development stages of our autonomous vehicle prototype created for the WRO Future Engineers Challenge 2025.
+>  This repository documents the technical design, engineering processes, and development stages of our autonomous vehicle prototype.
+Built by three passionate engineering students, this robot is our gateway to the universe.
+United by creativity and curiosity, and supported by Birzeit University, we proudly present our journey in the WRO Future Engineers Challenge 2025.

 # Engineering Material
 - Raspberri pi 4